Practitioners' Perspectives on a Differential Privacy Deployment Registry: Methods

 \subsection{Participants}

 We recruited 16 participants through our professional networks.
-This involved sending our recruitment message to our contacts who work with DP in real-world settings and asking them to share it with others in their network.
-Prospective participants filled out a brief interest form asking about their prior experience.
-We invited participants to join our study if they had experience making or evaluating a real-world DP deployment.
+We sent our recruitment message to our contacts who apply DP in real-world settings and asked them to share it with their networks.
+Prospective participants filled out an interest form about their prior experience.
+We invited participants to our study if they had experience making or evaluating a real-world DP deployment.
 Upon completing the study, participants received a \$50 gift card.
 The study was exempted by our university's IRB.